owendavidprice/jira-raycast-extension/README.md

 - **Refresh**: Reload the task list (Ctrl+R)
 - Quick actions to open in Jira or copy task details

+### 3. Project Overview
+View and manage all outstanding tasks in any project:
+- **Project Selector**: Dropdown to switch between projects
+- Sorted by due date (overdue tasks first)
+- Shows all unresolved tasks in the selected project
+- **Mark as Done**: Complete tasks (Ctrl+D)
+- **Change Status**: Transition tasks (Ctrl+T)
+- **Add Comment**: Add comments to tasks (Ctrl+M)
+- **Refresh**: Reload the task list (Ctrl+R)
+- Copy actions for issue keys and URLs

+### 4. Configure Extension
+Interactive form to setup your Jira credentials:
+- Auto-focus on first field for immediate typing
+- Workaround for preference input issues
+- Copies configuration to clipboard
+- Quick link to API token generation page

 ## Setup

 ### 1. Generate Jira API Token